songfd2018/BUSseq-1.0/README.md

 In the posterior inference, we correct the raw read count data as a version of corrected count data stored in the `x_corrected.txt` file by the quantile matching approach.
 At the same time, we draw the t-SNE plot of the corrected count data colored by batch labels and cell type labels.
 As a result, we can find that these cells are clustered by their cell types after corrected.

 <img src="https://github.com/songfd2018/BUSseq-1.0/blob/master/demo/Image/tsne_demo_BUSseq_by_batch.jpeg" alt="raw_colored_by_batch" data-canonical-src="https://github.com/songfd2018/BUSseq-1.0/blob/master/demo/Image/tsne_demo_BUSseq_by_batch.jpeg" width="400" height="300" /><img src="https://github.com/songfd2018/BUSseq-1.0/blob/master/demo/Image/tsne_demo_BUSseq_by_celltype.jpeg" alt="raw_colored_by_celltype" data-canonical-src="https://github.com/songfd2018/BUSseq-1.0/blob/master/demo/Image/tsne_demo_BUSseq_by_celltype.jpeg" width="400" height="300" />

+This step will take 5 secs to correct the batch effects and draw the t-SNE plots.

 # Remarks
 Please find the more details of how to running *BUSseq* on a simulation dataset and two case studies in the [BUSseq-1.0_implementation](https://github.com/songfd2018/BUSseq-1.0_implementation) directory.